-Note: The so-called Authorised Economic Operator (AEO) is still recognised by the EU and the UK.
+Note: The so-called Authorised Economic Operator (AEO) is still recognised by the EU and Great Britain.

 B2C (small shipments to private customers)

-The merchant registers for tax purposes in the United Kingdom.
-In addition, he issues the invoice with UK VAT and pays it to the UK tax authorities.
+The merchant registers for tax purposes in Great Britain.
+In addition, he issues the invoice with GB VAT and pays it to the GB tax authorities.

-Exception: If the sale is made via an online marketplace (e.g., Amazon or eBay), the marketplace operator is responsible for VAT registration and VAT payment in the UK.
+Exception: If the sale is made via an online marketplace (e.g., Amazon or eBay), the marketplace operator is responsible for VAT registration and payment in GB.

 B2B (small shipments to businesses)